Go to your website pages

 Your modules will be styled by default based on the stylesheets that are applied to the page, but you can also apply some custom inline styles at the page level.
 To do this, hover over the module you'd like to style, then click the paint brush icon at the top left of the module.
 A pane will appear with the styling options for that particular module.

 Edit your page settingsTo edit your page settings, click on the Settings tab at the top of the website page editor.

-At the top of the Setting screen, you'll see a Basic Info section.
-This is where you'll want to add in the basic page information for search engines and browsers.
+At the top of the Settings screen, you'll see a Basic Info section.
+This is where you'll add in the basic page information for search engines and browsers:

 You can also password protect your page here.
 This option is helpful to use for the following:

 - Create a page on your website just for staff.
 Keep sales collateral and marketing materials here, where only your team can access them.